charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 ```

 Substitute in the local path and filename to point to your YAML fragment.
 Note
-that this overlay requires credential access, so you must use the `--trust`
+that this overlay contains charms which require credential access, so you must
-option to deploy it.
+use the `--trust` option to deploy it.

 #### Adding or changing constraints